 3. Keep Your Mouth Moist

 Keeping your mouth as moist as possible is probably an obvious solution to dealing with dryness.
 But, what is not so obvious is how to achieve this when the very nature of Sjögren’s means that you don’t have enough saliva.
 Sometimes you must take artificial means to get the job done.
 Chewing sugar-free gum really seems to help keep saliva flowing, particularly when a water bottle is not nearby.
 Sugar-free lozenges designed for dry mouth can be particularly helpful too.
 I often use Xylimelts, which adhere to the roof of the mouth.
 I get these from Swanson Vitamins.
 At bedtime, I rinse with Biotene mouthwash and sometimes put a little Biotene gel on the roof of my mouth.
 I buy both products at a discount from Vitacost.com.
-[Links provide a discount for you, and me too, when you make a purchase.]
 Finally, I have taken to oil pulling on a regular basis.
 It is an Ayurveda treatment of swishing oil (sesame or coconut) in your mouth for 5- 10 minutes or longer.
 The oil is reported to help detoxify the mouth, while coating and soothing the dry tissue.

 4. Limit Caffeine and Alcohol